 - Information about how to make a complaint or raise concerns was available and it was easy to do.
 Staff treated patients who made complaints compassionately. - The complaint policy and procedures were in line with recognised guidance.
-Two complaints were received in the last year.
-We reviewed both of these complaints and found that they were satisfactorily handled in a timely way. - The practice learned lessons from individual concerns and complaints and also from analysis of trends.
+Five complaints were received in the last year.
+We reviewed all five complaints and found that they were satisfactorily handled in a timely way. - The practice learned lessons from individual concerns and complaints and also from analysis of trends.
 It acted as a result to improve the quality of care.
+For example; when a patient felt ignored and uncomfortable with receptionist, the patient complained, the practice wrote to the patient and apologised.
+The patient was happy with the response and as a result the practice designed a patient questionnaire to identify training areas and ways to improve front of house.
+A training skills matrix was developed to help and support the administration and reception teams with ongoing monitoring and performance management by the practice leadership.